 I. Design inspiration

 Finding inspiration is an essential step in the design process.
 Yet, for some reason, you don’t see it in guides about UX design.
 When it comes to inspiration – and especially UX design inspiration – what matters most is that you source it from quality sources.
+(In fact, studies show that first impressions are 94% design-related, so it matters a whole lot where you draw your inspiration from.)
 That’s why websites curated by experienced designers are much better than websites where anyone can publish anything.
 Therefore, this list only contains curated design inspiration resources:

 Refero (UX/UI)